 If you visit Hesketh regularly, we offer a loyalty card which is stamped on each visit and allows free entry after five paid visits.
 You can collect a loyalty card from the entrance reception.

 Hot and cold drinks, home baking, sandwiches, light bites, ice creams and snacks are available from our café.
-All major credit cards are accepted for refreshments and shop purchases, subject to a minimum spend of £5.00.
+All major credit cards are accepted for refreshments and shop purchases.

 You are welcome to bring your own food and use our picnic tables, either indoors or out.

 We have two baby changing rooms.
 A microwave oven is provided for you to heat pre-prepared food.

 Our animals include sheep and their lambs (depending on the time of year), calves, pigs and piglets, goats, hens and chicks, guinea pigs and Shetland ponies.
 You will be able to meet Margaret and Dolly, our donkeys and our giant tortoises, Samson, Delilah and George.